 Knowing your dog doesn't mean knowing only his likes and dislikes.
 It's much deeper than that yet is understood by few dog owners.
 Knowing your dog means understanding who he is, what he does and

 why he does the things he does.
 Basically: What makes him tick?

-What is your dog’s temperament?
-His general attitude toward people and other dogs.
-Is he calm, playful, easy-going, confident, shy, submissive, dominant, independent?
-Also, what is he like physically?
-How strong is he?
+Who is he?
+What is your dog's temperament?
+What is his general attitude toward people and other dogs?
+Is he calm, excitable, playful, independent, confident, shy, submissive, dominant?
+Also, what is he like physically: How strong is he?
 How hard does he like to play?
 How fast can he move?
 Is he sensitive anywhere on his body?

-Gaining a complete understanding of your dog is something that you can accomplish.
-It allows you to see how to best provide for him and how you can achieve the ultimate, natural Leader-Follower relationship that we all want.
+Gaining a complete understanding of your dog is something you can accomplish.
+By knowing your dog, you’ll be able to fulfill his needs and achieve the ultimate, natural Leader-Follower relationship with your dog.

 To learn more about how to Know Your Dog, call us at (703) 489-1319.